giampaolo/psutil/docs/index.rst

   .. method:: pid()

      The process PID, if any, else `None`.
+This can be passed to :class:`Process` class to control the service's process.

   .. method:: status()